 How the Great Lakes contribute to dangerous wintry weather

-Tuesday, November 7, 2017, 2:59 PM - Get ready, southwestern Ontario!
+Monday, October 15, 2018, 6:10 PM - Get ready, southern Ontario!
 A wintry mix of weather, mid-week, is going to set up the perfect ingredients for bands of lake effect snow to develop.
 Here's the recipe for whipping up this weather phenomenon.

 The very first ingredient for lake effect snow is the lake, or specifically the water in the lake.
 Even more specifically, though, is that we need warm lake water - at least warm enough that the surface remains liquid, but the warmer the 'better'.

-Lake Huron average surface water temperatures for 2017, compared to the average for 1992-2016.
+Lake Huron average surface water temperatures for 2018, up to October 15, compared to the average for 1992-2017.
 Credit: NOAA GLERL

-Paired with warm lake water, we need wind blowing over that water, specifically a cold wind, with an air temperature below freezing, and at least 13 degrees colder than the water temperature.
+Paired with warm lake water, we need wind blowing over that water, specifically a cold wind, with an air temperature below freezing, and (as stated above) at least 13 degrees colder than the water temperature.

 This temperature difference provides a strong impulse for the warm, moist air just above the water's surface to rapidly rise, and produce moisture-laden clouds that the winds can then carry over land.

-Just having cold winds over warm waters isn't quite enough, though.
-The winds must satisfy two more requirements.
-The first is that there must be low directional shear.
+Just having cold winds blowing at the right speed over warm waters isn't quite enough, though.
+The winds must satisfy three more requirements.
+The first is that there must be a deep flow of arctic air.

-The more the winds are lined up with one another with height (low directional shear), the more 'focused' the weather conditions are, delivering energy and moisture from the water directly into the clouds, the stronger the potential for snow squalls.
+Velocity shear doesn't have too strong of an effect on lake effect snow squalls, but directional shear does.
+The more the winds are lined up with one another with height (low directional shear), the more 'focused' the weather conditions are, delivering heat and moisture from the water directly into the clouds in a thin band, and thus the stronger the potential is for heavy snow squalls from those cloud bands.

-Now, if we have warm lake water, cold air at least 13 degrees cooler than the water blowing over the lake, and those winds are well-aligned with height, we need only one more component: Sufficient fetch.
+Now, if we have warm lake water, a deep flow of cold air, at least 13 degrees cooler than the water, blowing at the right speed over the lake, and those winds are well-aligned with height, we need only one final component: Sufficient fetch.

-Fetch is simply the straight-line distance of lake water that the wind blows over, and it basically defines exactly how much water the winds can pick up to turn into clouds and snow.
+Fetch is simply the straight-line distance of uninterrupted lake water surface that the winds blow over before they flow onshore, and it basically defines exactly how much water vapour the winds can pick up off the lake surface, to turn into clouds and snow.

 Some typical wind directions across the eastern Great Lakes that produce lake effect snow squalls.
 Credit: Google Earth/Scott Sutherland